Weiquan movement: Land rights

 Under Chinese property law, there is no privately held land; "urban land" is owned by the state, which grants land rights for a set number of years.
 Rural, or "collectively owned land," is leased by the state for periods of 30 years, and is theoretically reserved for agricultural purposes, housing and services for farmers.

 Forced evictions are forbidden under International Covenant on Economic, Social and Cultural Rights, which China has ratified.
 Under China's constitution and other property laws, expropriation of urban land is permitted only if it is for the purpose of supporting the "public interest," and those being evicted are supposed to receive compensation, resettlement, and protection of one's living conditions.
 The "public interest" is not defined, however, and abuses are common in the expropriation process, with many citizens complaining of receiving little or no compensation.

 Forced evictions with little or no compensation occur frequently in both urban and rural China, with even fewer legal protections for rural citizens.
 Collectively owned rural land may be "reallocated" at the discretion of authorities, and in many regions local governments collude with private developers to reclassify rural land as urban land, which can then be sold. from the mid-1990s to mid-2000s, an estimated 40 million Chinese peasants were affected by land requisitions.
 Citizens who resist or protest the evictions have reportedly been subjected to harassment, beatings, or detention, and land-related grievances occasionally escalate into large-scale protests or riots.

 Several Weiquan lawyers have advocated for the rights of individual citizens whose land and homes were taken with inadequate compensation, including Shanghai lawyer Zheng Enchong.
 Ni Yulan, a Beijing lawyer, was herself left homeless by forced eviction, and became an outspoken advocate for victims before being sentenced to two years in prison.

 In 2007, a 54-year-old farmer in Heilongjiang Yang Chunlin published numerous articles on human rights and land rights, and helped to organise a petition entitled: "We want human rights, not the Olympics."
 The petition reportedly collected over ten thousand signatures.
 Yang was put to trial, and sentenced to five years in prison, where he has allegedly been tortured.
 Li Fangping was hired to defend him, but was denied access to his client.

+In 2012, He Zhihua died while protesting nearby road construction and government relocation.